-(3) At the time and place notified for the verification of the statements referred to in subsection (1) and in the presence of such persons referred to in paragraph (a) of subsection (2) and candidates and their election agents as are present, the constituency registrar shall adopt the following procedure in relation to each ballot box and the sealed packets received by him therewith-

-(a) he shall open the ballot box;
+- (3) At the time and place notified for the verification of the statements referred to in subsection (1) and in the presence of such persons referred to in paragraph (a) of subsection (2) and candidates and election agents of the candidates as are present, the constituency registrar shall adopt the following procedure in relation to each ballot box and the sealed packets received by him therewith- - (a) he shall open the ballot box;

-(b) he shall then open each sealed packet containing the unused and spoilt ballot papers and the list of votes marked by the presiding officer;

-(c) he shall then verify the statement given by the presiding officer in terms of subsection (3) of section sixty by comparing with it the number of ballot papers in the ballot box and the unused and spoilt ballot papers;

-d) he shall then re-seal, after examination, each of the packets opened by him and shall, after complying with section seventy-four, report to the Registrar-General the result of such verification and shall on request allow a candidate or election agent of a candidate to copy the report before it is sent.

-- (4) When the constituency registrar has- (a) completed the verification of the statements, whether or not he has found them to be correct; and - (b) verified the postal ballot papers as provided in Part XV:

-he shall, in the presence of such persons referred to in paragraph (a) of subsection (2) and candidates and their election agents as are present, mix together in one container all the ballot papers contained in each of the ballot boxes, including the ballot box mentioned in paragraph (a) of subsection (2) of section sixty-nine, so that it is impossible to determine from which ballot box a particular ballot paper was taken.
+- (b) he shall then open each sealed packet containing the unused and spoilt ballot papers and the list of votes marked by the presiding officer; - (c) he shall then verify the statement given by the presiding officer in terms of subsection (2) of section fifty-two by comparing with it the number of ballot papers in the ballot box and the unused and spoilt ballot papers; · - (d) he shall then re-seal, after examination, each of the packets opened by him and shall, after complying with section sixty-six, report to the Registrar-General the result of such verification and shall on request allow a candidate or election agent of a candidate to copy the report before it is sent. - (4) When the constituency registrar has- - (a) completed the verification of the statements, whether or not he has found them to be correct; and - (b) verified the postal ballot papers as provided in Part he shall, in the presence of such persons referred to in paragraph (a) of subsection (2) and candidates and their election agents as are present, mix together in one container all the ballot papers contained in each of the ballot boxes, including the ballot box mentioned in paragraph (a) of subsection (2) of section sixty-one, so that it is impossible to determine from which ballot box a particular ballot paper was taken.

-73 Counting and rejection of votes

-- (1) At the time and place notified by the constituency registrar the votes shall be counted in the manner provided by this Part and the regulations. - (2) Subject to subsections (3) and (4), the constituency registrar shall reject and not count any ballot paper- - (a) which does not bear the official mark of a presiding officer or the constituency registrar; or - (b) which bears no mark other than the official mark mentioned in paragraph (a); or - (c) which does not indicate with certainty the candidate for whom the voter intended to vote. - (3) At the counting of the votes the constituency registrar shall not reject any ballot paper where the voter has indicated with certainty the candidate for whom he intended to vote merely by reason of the fact that the voter has so indicated otherwise than by means of a cross. - (4) If the aggregate of the ballot papers which do not bear the official mark of a presiding officer or the constituency registrar-
+65. (1) At the time and place notified by the constituency Counting and rejection registrar the votes shall be counted in the manner provided by of votes. this Part and the regulations.

+- (2) Subject to subsections (6) and (7), the constitutency registrar shall reject and not count any ballot paper- - (a) which does not bear the official mark of a presiding officer or the constituency registrar; or - (b) which bears no mark other than the official mark mentioned in paragraph (a): or - (c) which does not indicate with certainty the candidate for whom the voter intended to vote. - (3) At the counting of the votes the constituency registrar shall not reject any ballot paper where the voter has indicated with certainty the candidate for whom he intended to vote merely by reason of the fact that the voter has so indicated otherwise than by means of a cross. - (4) If the aggregate of the ballot papers which do not bear the official mark of a presiding officer or the constituency registrar-- - (a) does not exceed five per centum of the votes cast at the election; and '